-while its durable PVC base is also easy to maintain and suitable even for humid spaces like kitchens and bathrooms.
+thanks to its base that cleverly widens towards the interior.
+This features toughened external glass for hail protection, while its durable PVC base is also easy to maintain and suitable even for humid spaces like kitchens and bathrooms.
 Read more about the Azure Fixed roof window here.

 Roof windows can be challenging to get right but Dakea offers a wide variety of high-performance models to suit specific HMO conversion needs.
 If you need expert advice in choosing the right type of roof window for your HMO project our friendly team will be happy to help.

-KEY TAKE OUTS

-Roof windows maximise floor space

-as reliance on electrical light.

-Natural light will help to prevent that topical

-Natural light isn't just good for us -

-it's actually good for our buildings too!

-Natural light can optimise heating as well issue for developers and landlords - mould.
+KEY TAKE OUTS Natural light isn't just good for us - it's actually good for our buildings too!
+Natural light can optimise heating as well as reliance on electrical light.
+Roof windows maximise floor space in attic rooms.
+Natural light will help to prevent that topical issue for developers and landlords - mould.

-\Conducted by OnePoll in conjunction with Andersen Windows & Doors.
+Conducted by OnePoll in conjunction with Andersen Windows & Doors.

 INTERESTED IN TRYING DAKEA PRODUCTS?

-NOW REQUEST A QUOTE in attic rooms.
+REQUEST A QUOTE NOW